By Dr Melodie de Jager

-The outside senses are the senses that respond to sensations and stimulation from the environment through the sense of touch, smell, taste, hearing, and sight.
-These five outside senses provide the inside senses with information about any changes in the outside or environment.
-They also rely on the inside senses to make the necessary adjustments, to enable a child adjust to the environment.
+The outside senses are the senses that respond to sensations and stimulation from the environment through the sense of touch, smell, taste, hearing and sight.
+These five outside senses provide the inside senses with information about any changes in the outside in the environment.
+They also rely on the inside senses to make the necessary adjustments, to enable a child to adjust to the environment.

-The inside senses are senses that respond to sensations and stimulation from inside the body; and include the proprioceptive system, vestibular system and kinesthesis.
+The inside senses are senses that respond to sensations and stimulation from inside the body; and include the proprioceptive system, vestibular system and kinesis.

 “Propria” is derived from Latin meaning ‘one’s own’.
 The proprioceptive system is ‘one’s own’ conscious and unconscious awareness of the body position and its movement in space.